mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Since this rule is justified for drivers that enforce a maximum pool size, this spec recommends that all drivers follow the same rule for the sake of consistency.

+For drivers that implement their connection pool as specified in CMAP, "Unmanaged Connections", which do not compete with regular pooled connections, MUST be used.

 Monitors MUST use a dedicated connection for RTT commands
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''